google/Chrome.Docs/m47/UIEvent.sourceCapabilities.md

 # UIEvent.sourceCapabilities

-The `UIEvent.sourceCapabilities` read-only property returns an instance of the [InputDeviceCapabilities](InputDeviceCapabilities.md) interface which provides information about the physical device responsible for generating the event.
+The `UIEvent.sourceCapabilities` read-only property returns an instance of the [InputDeviceCapabilities](InputDeviceCapabilities.md) interface which provides information about the physical device responsible for generating a touch event.

 ## Syntax